supa2/Automaton/Introduction.md

 extension makes it easy to connect your reactive sketches to the web using the same event-driven Automaton coding technique.

-Starting with the button+led sketch we created above, we could extend our code to allow turning the blinking led on and off from a web browser by calling two urls.
+Starting with the button+led sketch we created above, we extend our code to allow turning the blinking led on and off from a web browser by calling two urls.

 ```c++